codac-team/codac/doc/doc/tutorial/index.rst

 | **For registration, please fill in this questionnaire:**
 | https://docs.google.com/forms/d/1nuZ6lxMJ8SmoUeDJzVIjiMUdD5PmX7h72v_N9NtvGq4

-Once you are registered, the organizers will be able to send you a link to the `Slack workspace of the tutorial <https://tubex-tutorial.slack.com>`_ (please note that this is not automatic, we will do our best to send you the link as soon as possible).
+Once you are registered, the organizers will be able to send you a link to the `Slack workspace of the tutorial <https://codac-tutorial.slack.com>`_ (please note that this is not automatic, we will do our best to send you the link as soon as possible).

 The tutorial involves three platforms:

-* the `Tubex website <http://simon-rohou.fr/research/tubex-lib>`_ (here you are!)
+* the `Codac website <http://simon-rohou.fr/research/codac>`_ (here you are!)
 * the `MOOC platform <https://mooc.ensta-bretagne.fr/course/view.php?id=7>`_ where you can send your work and get the tutorial diploma
-* the `Slack communication workspace (tubex-tutorial.slack.com) <https://tubex-tutorial.slack.com>`_ for fast interactive meetings
+* the `Slack communication workspace (codac-tutorial.slack.com) <https://codac-tutorial.slack.com>`_ for fast interactive meetings

 This tutorial is proposed to the participants of `the IROS conference <https://www.iros2020.org>`_.
-All the exercises are available on this Tubex website.
+All the exercises are available on this Codac website.
 The registration to `the MOOC platform <https://mooc.ensta-bretagne.fr/course/view.php?id=7>`_ is not mandatory, except if you want to share with the organizers your progression and difficulties, and to obtain the diploma.

 |logo_youtube| See `the video for registration on the MOOC platform <https://www.youtube.com/watch?v=E_aj7Mz_LWs>`_.